Curses! (TV series): Awards and nominations

-The show was nominated for an Children's and Family Emmy Award for Outstanding Animated Series at the 3rd Children's and Family Emmy Awards.
+The show was nominated for a Children's and Family Emmy Award for Outstanding Animated Series at the 3rd Children's and Family Emmy Awards.
 It was also nominated for Best Animated Television/Broadcast Production for Children for the episode "The Baboon Temple" at the 51st Annie Awards.
 Additionally, it was nominated for Best Youth Programming at the Imagen Foundation Awards as well as Best Animated Series or TV Movie at the 4th Astra TV Awards.